jucacrispim/toxicbuild/docs/source/slave_ui.rst

 ++++++++++++++++++

-A "traditional" slave is a slave that is running in a machine that is always running, so you simply need to poit to that machine.
+A "traditional" slave is a slave that is running in a machine that is always running, so you simply need to point to that machine.

 To do so, in the web interface go to `http://localhost:8888/slave/add`: